 At some point, people that own or work on a website are bound to ask the big SEO question – what keywords does my site actually already rank for?

-In this knowledgebase article, we’re going to walk you through how to find out the keywords you are ranking for.
+In this knowledgebase article, we’ll walk you through how to find out the keywords you are ranking for.
 But, before we begin, let’s look at some of the important reasons why knowing what keywords your rank for—and their rankings – is vitally important for your website’s success.

-Traffic drops occur due to various reasons such as Google algorithm update, a technical glitch on your site, a penalty or manual action by the Google spam team, or maybe something else entirely.
+Traffic drops occur for various reasons, such as a Google algorithm update, a technical glitch on your site, a penalty or manual action by the Google spam team, or maybe something else entirely.
 The best way of understanding which pages and keywords are most effective is by checking your keyword rankings.

 You can keep a check on your competitors by analyzing the changes they make on their web pages and optimizing your own site to beat them.
 Based on the insights, you can also choose to enhance your content to solidify your rankings or launch new pages to outrank the competitors for the keywords they rank for.

-If you are aware of the keywords that your webpage ranks for, it’s easy to remove irrelevant keywords that don’t result in high rankings of the page.
+If you are aware of the keywords your webpage ranks for, removing irrelevant keywords that don’t result in high rankings for the page is easy.
 Instead, you may use these keywords to develop new content relevant to the search intent and drive even more relevant traffic to your website.

-By studying the rankings data, you can determine which high-traffic web pages require a little extra attention to achieve page 1 rankings with little optimization work such as clearer metadata, more links, user experience issues, etc. This will help you produce good results at a faster pace.
+By studying the rankings data, you can determine which high-traffic web pages require extra attention to achieve page 1 rankings with little optimization work, such as clearer metadata, more links, user experience issues, etc. This will help you produce good results at a faster pace.

-5 Rankings Present You with a Data You Can Report On
+1.5 Rankings Present You with Data You Can Report On

 Here, you can track the keywords for your entire website that helps you track the ranking or the position of your website in the search engine.
 You’ll find a list of all the keywords and search phrases that your website is displayed for in search.
 Moreover, besides seeing the list of keywords, you can also see each keyword’s ranking position, search volume, CTR, and much more data to help you understand how promising a keyword is in driving traffic.
 You can then utilize this data to optimize your website with an appropriate plan in action.